Desponark/S4GCampusClash/README.md

 - Play either Memory, Tic Tac Toe with a quiz or a Labyrinth game against other players
 - Use the inbuilt Voice Chat and Emote Wheel to communicate with other players
 - Customize your appearance and Emote Wheel however you like
-- Explore and find secret collectables in two Campuses that are loosely based on the Hamburg and Berlin S4G Campuses
+- Explore and find secret collectables in two Campuses that are loosely based on the Hamburg and Berlin S4G School for Games Campuses

 ## My Roles
 - Team Lead, Engineer Lead, Gameplay Programmer, Network Programmer, Motivator